About

 Our Story

-In January 2010, Chris started a design-build construction company focused on residential remodels.
-During this time, he developed a prototype for a net-zero modular home.
-He was inspired by the 2007 Solar Decathlon winning project by the German team from Technische Universität Darmstadt.
+In 2010, Chris began he developing a prototype for a net-zero modular home.
+He was impressed by the 2007 Solar Decathlon winning project by the German team from Technische Universität Darmstadt.
 No one had ever seen a house like it.
 It was the definition of resilience and energy-efficiency.
-Subsequent “green” home design in the U.S. has been almost exclusively aimed at the luxury market, which begs the question: Why is environmentally responsible design a luxury when we all share the same environment?
+While the budget for the 860sf project was $135,000 (about $150/sf), actual development costs were closer to $600,000.
+He began questioning why subsequent “green” home design in the U.S. has been almost exclusively aimed at the luxury market, which begs the question: Why is environmentally responsible design a luxury when we all share the same environment?

 Creating our first passive building designs